dartmouth/containers-for-hpc/containers_for_hpc.md

 * cgroup - processes can be forced to see and use only a subset of the CPU and RAM available (typically, though control groups can limit things like I/O bandwidth too)
 * time - processes in a container can have their own time (Mars standard time?)

-That provides all the isolation most programs need,though it is important to remember that the cgroup resources are ultimately still constrained by what's available on the physical host.
+That provides very good isolation between programs, though it is important to remember that things like the CPU and RAM from the cgroup namespace are ultimately still constrained by what's available on the physical host.
 You can't fill an apartment with crypto mining hardware without tripping breakers.
-And you can't fill a host with cryptomining containers without crashing it.
+And you can't fill a host with crypto mining containers without bringing it to a standstill.

-In terms of efficiency, by not needing to be "general purpose" computers, containers can be really focused with their furnishings.  e.g. A "minimal" Ubuntu installation (like you might put in a VM) is usually several gigabytes while a container based on alpine starts at about 8MB.
-The problems with programs not "playing nice" with each other in a shared environment are very real, which was why VMs were invented, but the overhead of a VM is so much greater than that of containers.
+In terms of efficiency, by not needing to be "general purpose" computers, containers can be really selective with their furnishings.
+For example, a "minimal" Ubuntu installation (like you might put in a VM) is usually several gigabytes while a container based on alpine starts at about 8MB.
+Of course you need to add your program and its dependencies to the 8MB so that number will grow, sometimes a lot, but the savings are usually still very significant.

 ## Links to more information

-ToDo
+[Rancher Desktop](https://rancherdesktop.io/) - a free and open source option for installing Docker on your personal computer.

+[Docker Desktop](https://www.docker.com/products/docker-desktop/) - another option for installing Docker on your personal computer which is generally free for academic usage.

+[Docker Getting Started](https://docs.docker.com/get-started/) - the official documentation for getting started with Docker

+[Containers from Scratch](https://www.youtube.com/watch?v=8fi7uSYlOdc) - a superb "under the hood" presentation by Liz Rice on how to create containers without using something like Docker.